EMPAT94/empat94.github.io/_gs/Chapter 21 - Abaia Swamps.md

 "Well, this is new," I heard Carol muse.
 It was new alright.
 Level 10 of the Tutorial Dungeon was unlike any other level before.
 While it was still the dusky sky above and pleasant temperature about, the area before us was unlike anything we've seen before.

 So far, we'd encountered barren lands, decrepit ruins, hills and plains, variety of fauna ranging from fresh shrubs to withered oaks.
 All of them were, however, solid land.
 The sight I beheld was similar to a serene ocean, filled with inky black waters.
-I would've mistaken it for scorched earth had I not noticed minor ripples disturb the smoothness every now and then.
+I would've mistaken it for smooth glass had I not noticed minor ripples disturb the smoothness every now and then.

 Taro picked up a pebble lying near the entrance and threw it into the water.
 I immediately had flashbacks of a tentacle monstrosity from a certain movie rising up in a similar situation.
 No appendages moved, yet I heard Betty announce something from the back - "This is level 10 of the Tutorial, The Abaia Swamps!"